Staars/Staars.github.io/docs/Bluetooth_MI32.md

 At least the LYWSD03 allows the use of a simple BLE connection without any encrypted authentication and the reading of the sensor data using normal subscription methods to GATT-services (currently used on the HM-1x).
 This is more power hungry than the passive reading of BLE advertisements.
 It is supported by the driver mainly for legacy reaons, i.e. to read the correct battery status.
 Other sensors like the MJYD2S and nearly every newer device are not usable without the "bind_key".

+The idea is to provide as many automatic functions as possible.
+Besides the hardware setup, there are zero or very few things to configure.
+The sensor namings are based on the original sensor names and shortened if appropriate (Flower care -> Flora).
+A part of the MAC will be added to the name as a suffix.
+All sensors are treated as if they are physically connected to the ESP32 device.
+For motion and remote control sensors MQTT-messages will be published in (nearly) real time.

 ### Supported Devices

 !!! note "It can not be ruled out, that changes in the device firmware may break the functionality of this driver completely!"